Cassius advises on a wide range of clinical negligence matters, with a particular interest in spinal claims.

 “Highly regarded lawyer … is lauded by sources for his sensible and pragmatic advice in relation to clinical negligence and medical malpractice claims.”

-- Nicholas v Imperial College Healthcare NHS Trust, 2012 EWHC 591 – successful defence of a claim for serious neurological injuries following vascular surgery.
+Nicholas v Imperial College Healthcare NHS Trust, 2012 EWHC 591 – successful defence of brain injury claim following vascular surgery.

-- DA v North East London Strategic Health Authority, LTL 31/05/2005 - successful defence of a claim in respect of brain damage at birth claim.
+DA v North East London Strategic Health Authority, LTL 31/05/2005 - successful defence of a claim in respect of brain damage at birth.

 BA (Econ.)
 Manchester University, 1994